 Provides students with an overview of government regulation and the regulatory process, particularly those regulations focusing on health, safety and the environment.
 We will use theories and evidence from economics, law and policy to help students answer five questions relating to regulation: Why regulate?
 How are regulatory rules made?
 How are regulations enforced?
 How do we determine whether regulations are successful?
 What alternatives exist to regulation?
 Students will have an opportunity to apply what they have learned to a regulatory area of their own choosing.
 ECON 6300 is the master's-level equivalent.
-Prerequisite(s): ECON 3010.

-ECON 4330 Intl Trading Relations (3)
+ECON 4330 International Trading Relations (3)

 An examination of the principles of international trade and the international arrangements that have been established to guide international trade.
 Specific topics include comparative advantage, the effects of tariffs and quotas, and the substitution of the movement of goods for the movement of capital and labor.
 ECON 6330 is the master's level equivalent.
-Prerequisite(s): ECON 3010.